aws-samples/ecs-service-connect-yelb-sample-app/README.md

 ### Clean up

-After you are done with the application and infrastructure deployed as part of the CloudFormation Template included in this repo, it is time to clean up.
+To avoid future charges, one final step to finish with this tutorial is to clean up what you created.

 To make it easier, we created a `./scripts/cleanup.sh` script for you to use.